Airport scanners can detect weed, though not in the way you might think so.

 They use higher frequencies, artificial intelligence and AI, to potentially detect all banned items outright, including weed.

-Can Airport Scanners Detect Pills and Other Drugs?
+Airport Scanners Can’t Ouright Detect Pills and Other Drugs

 Again, airport scanners are unable to outright detect pills and other drugs.